 "I am among those who think that science has great beauty.
 A scientist in his laboratory is not only a technician: he is also a child placed before natural phenomena which impress him like a fairy tale."

 "It is increasingly prevalent in the print media, television, and the Internet to be bombarded with advertisements for products and programs to enhance mental and physical health in a relatively painless fashion through miracle elixirs, computer-based training, or gaming programs, or brief exercise programs," the authors say.
-"Although there is little convincing scientific evidence for such claims, there have been some promising developments in the scientific literature with regard to physical activity and effects on cognitive and health."
+"Although there is little convincing scientific evidence for such claims, there have been some promising developments in the scientific literature with regard to physical activity and exercise effects on cognitive and brain health."

 "I infer that our President has had a very deep, very true, and indeed very depressing education in public choice economics.
 And I infer that any path to a workable fiscal conservatism will be tougher and more painful and more distortionary than we had thought.